A Guide To Coloured Stone Engagement Rings

 Traditional in Style

 For those ladies who are after a more feminine touch, the lovely shades of pink or soft peach might be your preference.
 Rose gold looks particularly good with these soft pink beauties.
 Now although it’s not a Sapphire, a great example of this lovely colour combination is Blake Lively’s engagement ring.
-One of Larsen Jewellery’s favourite celebrity rings, Lively’s ring features a stunning pale pink diamond set into rose gold.
+Lively’s ring features a stunning pale pink diamond set into rose gold.
 Most of us can only dream of receiving an engagement ring with this kind of price tag, but what if you choose a soft pink sapphire?
 This tiny compromise will offer a very similar look and will create an equally stunning engagement ring.

 Fresh, Vibrant and Modern